 If snorkeling is something you are excited to do on your vacation, Oahu is the island to choose.

 🚶🏽♀️ Oahu offers the most hiking trails of any Hawaiian island.

-🏔 Kauai has less trails than Oahu but the hikes and scenery are more spectacular.
+🏔 Kauai has fewer trails than Oahu, but the hikes and scenery are more spectacular.